-Do travelers need to worry about tipping in China?
-Depending on your cultural background, tipping at restaurants, hotels and taxis might be normal or unheard of.
+Should you worry about tipping in China?
+Depending on your cultural background, tipping at Chinese restaurants, hotels and taxis might be normal or unheard of.
 Either way, it’s important to know what’s expected while traveling around China.
 Here are some simple tips for tipping in China that should help.

 I receive a number of questions related to China travel every week – questions about travel insurance for China, questions about accessing the internet in China and many more.
 But one of the most frequent questions I get has to do with tipping in China.

 The fact is that despite the westernization of China, tipping is NOT a common practice throughout the country.
 Conveniently for you as a traveler, 95% of the time you don’t have to worry about tipping while you’re traveling around China.

 While I’m sure that helps, it’s obviously just a general rule of thumb.
 What I’d like to do in this article is dive into specifically where you don’t need to worry about tipping in China, where you should consider tipping and a guide to how much you should expect to tip.

 This is one of many China travel planning tips that you can find in my book Travel to China | Everything You Need to Know Before You Go.
 If you’re in the midst of arranging your China trip, grab a copy of the book and find out why it’s the best-selling China travel planning guide!

 Tipping in China | Where it ISN’T Expected